 Ongoing training and support

-Fostering a child or young person can be a long and difficult journey, but it’s not something you undertake alone.
+Fostering a child or young person can be a long and difficult journey, and preparing for a foster placement can seem daunting, but it’s not something you undertake alone.

 All our foster carers are part of a larger team of caseworkers, program managers and other service providers who all work together to achieve the best outcomes for the child.
 All our foster carers receive 24/7 support and ongoing training opportunities.